 Credit risk is inherent to the banking business: granting loans always entails the risk that they will not be paid back.
 For the same reason, credit risk is a focus of the ECB's supervisory work, in which we pay particular attention to non-performing loans (NPLs).Supervision.
 Explained.: What are non-performing loans?

-What happens to NPLs is important for people and businesses as they weigh on banks' profitability and absorb valuable resources, restricting their ability to make new loans.
-NPLs are also important for society as a whole as problems in the banking sector can quickly spread to other parts of the economy, harming the outlook for jobs and growth.
-So the ECB supports tackling this issue in line with our responsibility to help ensure the safety and soundness of the European banking system.
+The level of non-performing loans is important for the economy as these loans weigh on banks' profitability and absorb valuable resources, restricting banks’ ability to grant new loans.
+Problems in the banking sector can also quickly spread to other parts of the economy, harming the outlook for jobs and growth.
+The ECB therefore supports banks in tackling this issue, thereby helping to ensure the safety and soundness of the European banking system.